Photi La

 Here's How To Have The Ultimate Road Trip To Photi La

-The road to the summit is totally unpaved and very dusty.
+The road to the summit is mostly unpaved and very dusty.
 It’s called Photi La road.
 Starting at Hanle, a large historic village, the road is 16km (9.94 miles) long.
-The road offers amazing scenery and the Hanle valley can be seen from.
-The approach is very steep and almost no road and no soul around with very less oxygen.
-The road is impassable in winters If you cross the pass and continue further, you will reach Umling La.
+The road offers amazing scenery, and the Hanle valley can be seen from it.
+The approach is very steep, with almost no road and no soul around and very little oxygen.
+It is impassable in winters.
+If you cross the pass and continue further, you will reach Umling La.

 Pic&Video: codelust